txt/plm18/doc/review5.md

 		def __getitem__(i, x):
 			return i.__dict__[x]

 Q11A.
-Give an example of python magic methods
+Give an example of python magic methods.

 Q11B.
-In the following, give an example of creating an instance of this class to store name = "patrick", age = "24"
+Give an example of creating an instance of this class to store name = "patrick", age = "24".

 Q11C.
 Using the instance created in 11B, how to access "patrick"?

 Q11D.
 What is "__dict__"?

-Q12. explain of list comprehension
+Q12.
+Explain the list comprehension

+Q13.
+What does the following function do?

     def kv(d):
     	return '(' + ', '.join(['%s: %s' % (k, d[k]) for k in sorted(d.keys()) if k[0] != "_"]) + ')'